Dangers of EMDR Therapy? Let’s Debunk This Myth

 Still, others argue that EMDR does not work based on eye movement but via other mechanisms such as the dual attention focus of EMDR and bilateral stimulation.7 There is still a great deal of controversy here.
 Neuro-imaging studies may yield more information about the exact mechanisms at work.
 For now, proponents and critics will have to agree to disagree on this one.

 In working with trauma, safety has to be of utmost concern.
 When done correctly, EMDR has been found to be quite effective.
-While there is no 100% perfect approach, side effects are few and most significant adverse reactions seem to be related to therapist skill and safety practices.

 If you are considering treatment that includes EMDR, there are things you can look for when choosing your therapist.